Our Leaders

 Graduate of the Center for Leadership and Equity’s Principal Residency Network program

-Ms. Tucker joined the team in 2012, founding the first and second grade teams, then becoming a Dean in 2014.
+Ms. Tucker joined the team in 2012, founding the first and second grade teams at Elementary School 2, then becoming a Dean in 2014.
 Before coming to BVP, she taught four years in Baton Rouge, Louisiana as a Teach for America corps member and alumni.
 Through her dedication to her scholars’ academic achievement and relentless pursuit of excellence, Mrs. Tucker is dramatically impacting the lives of children on a daily basis and preparing them for future success in college and the world beyond.
-Ms. Tucker is originally from Cumberland and currently resides in Pawtucket.

 Junior High School Leadership